YinHK-gameDev/unity-learn/audio/README.md

 ## Audio
+Unity’s audio system can import most standard audio file formats, play sounds in 3D space, and apply optional effects such as echo and filtering.
+Unity can also **record audio from any available microphone on your machine** for **use during gameplay** or **for storage and transmission**.

 Unity can import audio files in `AIFF`, `WAV`, `MP3` and `Ogg` formats in the same way as other assets, simply by **dragging the files into the Project panel**.
 Importing an audio file creates an **Audio Clip** which can then be dragged to an Audio Source or used from a script.